mgarmuno/ClipGo/README.md

 # Dependencies

 You will need to have installed https://github.com/kfish/xsel.
+If you want to use another program to manipulate the clipboard you will have to change the source.

 It's intended to be used with some program that captures clipboard when it changes.